FatCharlie/DiscoBox/README.md

 # DiscoBox

-A photonic quantum computer you can build at home, targeting cluster states equivalent to __8 qubits__.
+A photonic quantum computer you can build at home, achieving cluster states equivalent to __8 qubits__ (and beyond!)

 ## The quick of it